Please refer to thebachelor degree’s admission process for more information.

 2. Pay the admission fees

 You will take this test once you complete your application and pay the admission test fees.
-You can pay online or you can pay in-person by arranging an appointment with your advisor and coming to any of the University’s headquarters at the facilities set up for this purpose.
+You can pay online or in person by arranging an appointment with your advisor and coming to any of the University’s headquarters at the facilities set up for this purpose.

 This test assess skills/abilities related to: